-Set up a series of percussive sounds on presets 1-5 and use the FATCH settings to play the different sounds in the pattern for a rhythm track.
-NOTRS-6 can change sounds very rapidly (< 1ms) and so you can enjoy quite complex multi-sound patterns.
+Set up a series of percussive sounds on presets 1-5 and use the pattern for a rhythm track.
+MOTAS - 6 can change sounds very rapidly (< 1ms) and so you can enjoy quite complex multisound patterns.
 You can also edit the sounds as you play!